-When it comes to paint colours that are neutral and versatile, White Duck is in my top five.
+When it comes to paint colors that are neutral and versatile, White Duck is in my top five.
 With its unique blend and just-right depth, it’s a great option for everything from walls and cabinets to exterior siding and more!

 So, without further ado, let’s take a closer look at this bad boy…

-Greige is a blend of warm and cool – beige and gray, whereas cream is a yellow-based paint colour.
+Greige is a blend of warm and cool – beige and gray, whereas cream is a yellow-based paint color.
 If you have north-facing, afternoon eastern or morning western light, you may find White Duck leans that bit more into the greige while still holding tight to its cream base.
 However, if you have south-facing light, White Duck will lean more into cream without going OVERLY yellow.

-If you love cream paint colours but DON’T love yellow (which every cream has), this could be a FABULOUS choice for you as the yellow is cut CONSIDERABLY back, even in those warmer exposures.
+If you love cream paint colors but DON’T love yellow (which every cream has), this could be a FABULOUS choice for you as the yellow is cut CONSIDERABLY back, even in those warmer exposures.

 BTW, if you’re looking for a REAL cream with less of that neutral base, check out Sherwin Williams Creamy.

 White Duck’s LRV is 74, which parks it in the off-white range.
 White Duck will hold itself a BIT better in a bright room compared to an off-white with a HIGHER LRV, but can still wash out (learn more HERE).
-In a dark room, it can look a bit dingy (not like a fresh cream) if you don’t have good interior lighting to support it, in which case, you might also want to sample a warmer cream paint colour.
+In a dark room, it can look a bit dingy (not like a fresh cream) if you don’t have good interior lighting to support it, in which case, you might also want to sample a warmer cream paint color.

 Not sure what LRV is?
 It could save your paint-lovin’ life – read all about it HERE.